bumptech/glide/README.md

 Development
 -----------
 Follow the steps in the 'Build' section to setup the project and then edit the files however you wish.
-Intellij's [IDEA 14 early access build](http://confluence.jetbrains.com/display/IDEADEV/IDEA+14+EAP) cleanly imports both Glide's source and tests and is the recommended way to work with Glide.
-Earlier versions of intellij do not import the gradle project cleanly.
-Although Android Studio imports the source cleanly, it is not possible to run or debug the tests without manually modifying the tests' classpath.
+[Intellij IDEA 14][4] cleanly imports both Glide's source and tests and is the recommended way to work with Glide.

 To open the project in Intellij 14:

 1. Go to File.
 2. Click on 'Open...'
 3. Navigate to Glide's root directory.
-4. Select settings.gradle.
+4. Select glide-parent.iml

 Getting Help
 ------------
-To report a specific problem or feature request, [open a new issue on Github](https://github.com/bumptech/glide/issues/new).
-For questions, suggestions, or anything else, join or email [Glide's discussion group](https://groups.google.com/forum/#!forum/glidelibrary)
+To report a specific problem or feature request, [open a new issue on Github][5].
+For questions, suggestions, or anything else, join or email [Glide's discussion group][6].

 Contributing
 ------------
-Before submitting pull requests, contributors must sign Google's [individual contribution license agreement](https://developers.google.com/open-source/cla/individual).
+Before submitting pull requests, contributors must sign Google's [individual contribution license agreement][7].

 Thanks
 ------
-* The Android team and Jake Wharton for the [disk cache implementation](https://github.com/JakeWharton/DiskLruCache) Glide's disk cache is based on.
+* The Android team and Jake Wharton for the [disk cache implementation][8] Glide's disk cache is based on.
-* Dave Smith for the [gif decoder gist](https://gist.github.com/devunwired/4479231) Glide's gif decoder is based on.
+* Dave Smith for the [gif decoder gist][9] Glide's gif decoder is based on.
-* Chris Banes for his [gradle-mvn-push](https://github.com/chrisbanes/gradle-mvn-push) script.
+* Chris Banes for his [gradle-mvn-push][10] script.
-* Corey Hall for Glide's [amazing logo](static/glide_logo.png).
+* Corey Hall for Glide's [amazing logo][11].
 * Everyone who has contributed code and reported issues!

 Author